Customer Survey Wording (Pricing is per survey.)

 The above range and stated fees do not include any analysis of the survey results.
 However, for an additional fee ranging from $500 to $750, Home Arts Content and Copywriting offers an analysis of and a short report on the survey results.

-The sale price is for first-time clients and small businesses.
-For small businesses, the sale price remains in effect until small businesses and the economy recover from the effects of the pandemic.
+The sale price is for new clients, new businesses, and small businesses.
+Given the effects inflation will have on interest rates for many businesses, the sale price will remain in effect until the economy recovers.
 Payment arrangements can be made.

 Contact Home Arts Content and Copywriting to discuss your survey and the information you seek to obtain about your customers or clients with a writer who knows your industry, your clients or customers, and how to arrange and write survey questions that are clear and that avoid leading or influencing responses so that you get the results you need.